Timeline of things created

 This is when I think I started to become myself.

 I arrived in Seattle after traveling across country with my buddy Toby.
 We lived out of our van, and I taught myself how to play guitar.
 I had a crap acoustic but started writing songs.
-Once I was 'stable' with a tiny room (we shared) I immediately began recording some albums on cassette.
+Once I was 'stable' with a tiny room (we shared) I immediately began recording more music on cassette.

 Albums: Self Titled, Powdered Milk and Pancakes, Stacy Basin, Kang